 Potential drawbacks of corrugated pipe installations

 - Clogging Susceptibility: Compared to smooth-walled alternatives, the ribbed structure inside corrugated pipes tends to capture more debris.
 Over time, this can promote clogging, especially where there is a high organic or sedimentary deposit.
-Regular flushing and jet cleaning are effective but remember, maintenance is key.
+Regular flushing and jet cleaning are effective, but remember, maintenance is key.

 - Durability Concerns: As useful as corrugated pipes are, they are generally more flexible and cost-effective compared to rigid material PVC or HDPE, but this comes at a cost.
 Corrugated pipes are not as durable as PVC or HDPE under heavy loads.
 During installation, ensure to keep depths under sufficient external pressures to enhance structural integrity.

-- Flow Efficiency Limitations: If power efficiency is your primary concern, consider switching to smooth-walled pipes, if that is a possibility.
+- Flow Efficiency Limitations: If power efficiency is your primary concern, consider switching to smooth-walled pipes if that is a possibility.
 Corrugated pipes have increased internal resistance, meaning it is more difficult for water to flow through.
-For precise flow applications, be ready to factor in manifolds rougher coefficients, roughly 0.024 for pipes with corrugated walls and 0.009 for smooth wall pipes.
+For precise flow applications, be ready to factor in manifolds’ rougher coefficients, roughly 0.024 for pipes with corrugated walls and 0.009 for smooth-wall pipes.

-- UV Degradation: Polyethylene, Polypropylene pipes, and other plastic types of corrugated pipes tend to break apart under strong UV radiation for too long.
+- UV Degradation: Polyethylene, Polypropylene pipes, and other types of corrugated plastic pipes tend to break apart under strong UV radiation for too long.
 This limits their applications to buried ones, as covering the pipes without sufficient protective measures can shorten their lifespan.

 PVC Pipe: Advantages and Disadvantages for Drainage